tdulcet/Distributed-Computing-Scripts/README.md

                         account: https://www.mersenne.org/update/.
 If you do
                         not want a PrimeNet account, you can use ANONYMOUS.
   -p PASSWORD, --password=PASSWORD
                         Optional GIMPS/PrimeNet Password.
+Deprecated and not
+                        recommended.
 Only provide if you want to do manual testing and not report the progress.
 This was the default behavior for old versions of this script.
   -T WORK_PREFERENCE, --worktype=WORK_PREFERENCE
                         Type of work, Default: 100, 4 (P-1 factoring), 100
                         (smallest available first-time LL), 101 (double-check